 Go to your newly created directory, and add your source code.
 Stage your changes using git add.
 For example, let’s say you add a readme file to your directory:

 Commit your changes with a commit message:

 git commit -m "my first commit to CodePlex”

 git push origin master

-Visit your project page on CodePlex and verify that your changes have been pushed by browsing to the source code tab.
+Visit your source code history on the project page and verify that your changes have been pushed by browsing to the source code tab.